Call-by-value, call-by-name and the vectorial behaviour of the algebraic \lambda-calculus: Simulations

 \section{Simulations}

 The core of the paper is concerned with the mutual simulations of the four languages.
 The first class of problems relates algebraic reduction with algebraic equality.
-If simulating a language with algebraic reduction with a language with algebraic equality is not specially difficult, going in the opposite direction is not possible in general.
-Indeed, if $0 =_\ell Y_M - Y_M \tobv Y_M + M - Y_M =_\ell M$ is possible in $\llineq$, (where $Y_M=(\lambda x\,(M+(x)~x))~\lambda x\,(M+(x)~x)$) it is difficult to see how one could make $0$ go to $M$ in $\llinred$ without further hypotheses.
-In this section, we show that a fragment of a language with algebraic equality can be simulated by the corresponding fragment with algebraic reduction provided that the latter is {\em confluent} (Theorems~\ref{th:eqred} and~\ref{th:eqred2}).
+While simulating a language with algebraic reduction using a language with algebraic equality is not difficult, going in the opposite direction is not possible in general.
+Indeed, while $0 =_\ell Y_M - Y_M \tobv Y_M + M - Y_M =_\ell M$ in $\llineq$ (where $Y_M=(\lambda x\,(M+(x)~x))~\lambda x\,(M+(x)~x)$), it is impossible to reduce $0$ reduce to $M$ in $\llinred$, because $0$ does not appear on the left-hand-side of any rule in Figure~\ref{tab:RW}.
+In this section, we show that a fragment of a language with algebraic equality can be simulated by the corresponding fragment with algebraic reduction provided that the latter is {\em confluent} (Theorems~\ref{thm:eqred} and~\ref{thm:eqred2}).

 The second class of problems is concerned with call-by-value and call-by-name.
-In this paper, the simulations of call-by-name by call-by-value and its reverse are treated using continuation passing style (CPS), extending the techniques described in~\cite{Fischer72,PlotkinTCS75} to the algebraic case (Theorems~\ref{th:sim}, \ref{th:simeq}, \ref{th:sim2} and~\ref{th:sim2eq}).
+In this paper, the simulations of call-by-name by call-by-value and its reverse are treated using continuation passing style (CPS), extending the techniques described in~\cite{FischerSIGPLAN72,PlotkinTCS75} to the algebraic case (Theorems~\ref{th:sim}, \ref{th:simeq}, \ref{th:sim2} and~\ref{th:sim2eq}).

 The results are summarised in Figure~\ref{fig:relation}.
 Solid arrows correspond to results where no particular hypothesis on the language is made.
-Dashed arrows correspond to results where confluence is required.
+Dotted arrows correspond to results where confluence is required.
+Dashed arrows correspond to results where strong normalisation is required.